christinem61/Flack/README.md

-# Project 2

-Christine Mathews

-Web Programming with Python and JavaScript

 This is an online messaging service (similar to Slack) using Python Flask, HTML, CSS and Javascript.
 Once users sign into the site with a display name, they can create their own channels/chatrooms to communicate in and join existing